Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Results

 \subsubsection{Summary}

 To answer RQ4, our results suggest that PRF used for either reranking or retrieval can improve effectiveness as measured across several metrics.
 More specifically, compared to the respective baselines, R+PRF-R and A+PRF-A tend to deliver improvements across all metrics and datasets, except for RR on TREC DL 2020 with RepBERT as base model.
 On the other hand, BB+PRF tends to only improve shallow metrics, especially when compared to BM25, BM25+RM3, and dense retriever baselines; BB+PRF-R and BB+PRF-A exhibit similar trends.
+Applying the BERT reranker on top of vector-based PRF significantly improves MAP, and outperforms the baseline on all metrics, but not significantly for the remaining metrics on all datasets with both R+PRF+B, A+PRF+B, and nDCG@10 on WebAP with R+PRF+B.